nielswitte/OpenSim-CMS/api/README.md

 The comments can be saved, retrieved and removed through the API by using the following functions:

 ### Get comments
 Getting the latest comments by using this URL.
+The comments are returned as a threaded array.

 ```http
 GET /api/comments/<TYPE>/<ID>/ HTTP/1.1